wix/stylable/packages/cli/README.md

 ## Usage

-After installing `@stylable/cli`, a new `stc` command will be available, running `stc --help` will provide a brief description for the options available.
+After installing `@stylable/cli`, the `stc` command will be available, running `stc --help` will provide a brief description for the options available.

 | Option                    | Alias  | Description                                                                            | Default Value    |
 | ------------------------- | ------ | ----------------------------------------------------------------------------------     | ---------------- |